jointparalearning/AdvancingSeq2Seq/README.md

 # AdvancingSeq2Seq
-Repository for ACL 2020 Submission "Advancing Seq2Seq Models with Joint Paraphrase Learning"
+Repository for EMNLP 2020 Submission "Advancing Seq2Seq Models with Joint Paraphrase Learning"

 ## Model Performances for the Overnight Dataset